ChatTheatre/SkotOS-Doc/OSS/ModifiedSkotOS.md

 Luckily, DGD Manifest creates some symlinks that can help you.
 Under gables_game, after you've run "dgd-manifest install" (or update), there will be a .repos directory containing symlinks to the various named goods that you depend on - bundled and unbundled both.

 You can use those symlinks to refer to your dependencies even if their Git information changes.
 For an example, search gables_game/deploy_scripts/mac/start_server.sh for ".repos".
 You'll see that it sets a SKOTOS_DIR from that symlink, and then uses the SKOTOS_DIR to find its deploy scripts.

+## Help, It's Not Working!

+There are a few reasons this might not work, and most of them are simple.

+* Did you create and push a commit in your SkotOS directory?
+You have to push the commit.
+* Did you run "dgd-manifest update" in your game directory ***after that***?
+Otherwise it can't pull the commit.
+* Are you using the old version of the object from the statedump?
+You may need to recompile, reload a WOE object or reboot cold.